Attachment-Focused EMDR

 What is EMDR?

-Eye Movement Desensitization and Reprocessing (EMDR) is an evidence-based therapy that helps your brain and nervous system process experiences that feel “stuck” or unresolved.
+Eye Movement Desensitization and Reprocessing (EMDR) is an evidence-based therapy that helps the brain and nervous system process experiences that feel “stuck” or unresolved.

-While traditional talk therapy (including CBT) can help you understand your thoughts and patterns, EMDR works more directly with how those experiences are stored in the brain and body.
+While traditional talk therapy can help you understand your thoughts and patterns, EMDR works more directly with how those experiences are stored—both cognitively and in the body.

-*If you are currently seeing another provider, it is recommended that you discuss this with them prior to reaching out.
+*If you are currently working with another provider, it’s recommended that you discuss this with them prior to beginning EMDR.

 What is Attachment-Focused EMDR?

-Attachment-Focused EMDR (AF-EMDR), developed by Laurel Parnell and taught through the Parnell Institute, is an advanced, relational approach to trauma therapy.
+Attachment-Focused EMDR (AF-EMDR), developed by Laurel Parnell, is a relational and integrative approach to trauma therapy.

-It builds on traditional EMDR by integrating attachment theory, nervous system awareness, and the therapeutic relationship—supporting deeper, more lasting healing.
-This approach is often especially helpful for complex or relational forms of trauma.
+It builds on traditional EMDR by incorporating attachment theory, nervous system awareness, and the therapeutic relationship—supporting deeper and more lasting change.
+This approach is often especially helpful for complex or relational trauma.

-Rather than following a rigid protocol, this work is tailored to you, allowing space to move at a pace that feels manageable, supportive, and grounded.
+Rather than following a rigid protocol, the work is tailored to you—allowing space to move at a pace that feels supportive, manageable, and grounded.

-This approach can be especially helpful if you’ve done therapy before and gained insight, but still find yourself feeling stuck in certain patterns or emotional responses.
+This work is often a good fit if you’ve done therapy before and gained insight, but still find yourself feeling stuck in certain patterns or emotional responses.

 You might notice:

-• Anxiety or overwhelm that feels disproportionate or hard to regulate
+Anxiety or overwhelm that feels disproportionate or difficult to regulate

 Often, these patterns are not just cognitive—they are rooted in how past experiences were stored in the nervous system and shaped your sense of safety, connection, and self-worth.

-Attachment-Focused EMDR helps process these experiences at a deeper level—so change doesn’t just feel intellectual, but embodied and lasting.
+Attachment-Focused EMDR supports processing at this deeper level—so change doesn’t just feel intellectual, but embodied and lasting.

 What You May Begin to Notice